Was the Sabbath only for the Jews?

 The fact is that Adam was the only man in existence at the time God made the Sabbath.
 There were no Jews in the world for at least 2,000 years after creation.
 It could never have been made for them.
 Jesus used the term “man” in the generic sense, referring to mankind.
 The same word is used in connection with the institution of marriage which was also introduced at creation.
 Woman was made for man just as the Sabbath was made for man.
 Certainly no one believes that marriage was made only for the Jews.
 The fact is that two beautiful, original institutions were set up by God Himself before sin ever came into the world; marriage and the Sabbath.
 Both were made for man, both received the special blessing of the Creator and both continue to be just as holy now as when they were sanctified in the Garden of Eden.
 Note that the “children of Israel” God was angry with for not keeping the Sabbath in Exodus 16:25-30 were not Jews either.
 They were Abraham’s seed just as we are.
 Galatians 3:29, “And if ye be Christ’s, then are ye Abraham’s seed, and heirs according to the promise.”
 We are in fact spiritual Jews!
 See also Romans 2:28-29.

 Jesus was the One who made the Sabbath in the first week of time.
 There was a reason for His claim to be Lord of the Sabbath day (Mark 2:28).
 If He is the Lord of the Sabbath day, then the Sabbath must be the Lord’s Day.
 John had a vision on “the Lord’s day,” according to Revelation 1:10.
 That day had to be the Sabbath.
 It is the only day so designated and claimed by God in the Bible.
 In writing the Ten Commandments, God called it “the Sabbath of the Lord.”
 Exodus 20:10.
 Adam and Eve were not Jewish.
 “God blessed the seventh day and sanctified it.”
 Genesis 2:3.
 Sanctified means “to be set apart for holy use.”
 This was pre-sin and the only ones in Eden to “Sanctify” the Sabbath were Adam and Eve.
 The other Nine are not “Just for the Jews.”
 Does idolatry, murder, stealing and adultery apply only to Jews?
 The Sabbath is also for the “stranger” who are Gentiles.
 Exodus 20:10.
 In “the new earth ... from one Sabbath to another, shall ALL FLESH come to worship before me, saith the Lord.”
 Isaiah 66:22-23.
 Grace saved Gentiles kept the Sabbath.
 “The Gentiles besought that these words be preached to them the next Sabbath ...
 Paul and Barnabas ... persuaded them to continue in the grace of God.”
 Acts 13:42-43.
 Luke was a Gentile who kept the Sabbath.
 Luke was the only Gentile writer in the New Testament.
 He travelled with Paul and wrote, “On the Sabbath we went out of the city by a river side.”
 Acts 16:13.
 It was the Creation Sabbath.
 Both Luke and Paul knew it.
-See also does the Bible say the Sabbath was changed to Sunday or is the Sabbath Saturday or Sunday for further proof that it predates Judaism.
+See also who changed the Sabbath to Sunday or is the Sabbath Saturday or Sunday for further proof that it predates Judaism.

 This argument has also led many to believe the Sabbath existed only for a limited period of time following creation.
 But is this a fact?
 Actually, the Sabbath could never be just a type or shadow of anything, for the simple reason that it was made before sin entered the human family.
 Certain shadows and typical observances (ordinances) were instituted as a result of sin and pointed forward to the deliverance from sin.
 Such were the sacrifices employed to symbolize the death of Jesus, the Lamb of God.
 There would have been no animal sacrifices had there been no sin.
 These offerings were abolished when Christ died on the cross, because the types had met their fulfilment (Matthew 27:51).
 But no shadow existed before sin entered this world; therefore, the Sabbath could not be included in the ceremonial law of types and shadows.
 The ceremonial laws were temporary but all of God’s moral law is eternal as it mirrors His loving, unchanging Holy character.
 He is “the same yesterday, and to day, and for ever.”
 Hebrews 13:8.